sethfischer/sethfischer.github.io/content/web-development/drupal-8-workflow-using-git-subtree-merge.rst

     $ git commit
     [master bd410e7] Merge remote-tracking branch 'upstream/8.0.x'

-The upstream branch will now be a subdirectory of the master branch.
+The upstream branch is now a subdirectory of the master branch.

 .. code-block:: console